 Born and raised in Nagasaki, Japan, Makoto Rexrode is the founder and CEO of Hanka Marketing, and has lived in several countries, specially Canada, Sweden, and the US.
 She studied a Bachelor of Economics at Nagasaki University and completed her MBA at Concordia University in Montreal, Canada.
 She currently lives with her husband and three children in Kanagawa, Japan.

-On Exploring Different CountriesWhile studying at Nagasaki University Makoto had a conversation with an American lady who taught her English and made her curious about living abroad.
+On exploring different countriesWhile studying at Nagasaki University, Makoto had a conversation with an American lady who taught her English and made her curious about living abroad.
 That’s when the thought came to Makoto that there was still more she had yet to discover about the world.
-She decided to explore the world and live abroad.
-She described the experience as life-changing and it gave her lots of perspective on different cultures.
+She decided to explore the world and move to a different country.
+It was a life-changing experience for her — it gave her lots of perspective on different cultures.

 Returning to Japan

 When her husband was offered a job in Japan, they grabbed that opportunity for their children to experience Japan and be exposed to Japanese culture.
 After living abroad for years, Makoto’s return to Japan gave her a deeper appreciation of Japanese culture.
-She describes life in Japan as being more peaceful.
+She sees life in Japan more peaceful.

-It wasn’t hard for her children to fall in love with Japan as well.
+It wasn’t hard for her children to fall in love with the country as well.
 Though they don’t speak Japanese that well, her children find Japanese people very genuine and helpful.
 Living in Japan is a great adventure for her children, as they gain independence.

 Nick and Makoto found each other through LinkedIn.
 Nick was looking for a native Japanese who had a strong connection to Ikigai.
 As fate would have it, Makoto started leaving comments on Nick’s posts related to Ikigai.
-That’s how they got to know each other and now Makoto is a member of the Ikigai Tribe.
+That’s how they got to know each other.

 Here are some of the myths about Ikigai: